bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 * Copy your source into this repo, or...

-* Submit a PR for the Sprint Challenge from the `Computer-Architecture` repo you've been using all along (in addition to the PR for `ANSWERS.md`)
+* Submit a PR for the Sprint Challenge from the `Computer-Architecture` repo you've been using all along.

 ## Minimum Viable Product